-ACTIVITY 2022-13: Allow Owner Referrals Under Project-Based Voucher Program ⊠all family types □only to selected family types Please select the family types subject to this MTW activity: □Non-elderly, non-disabled families ☐ Elderly families ☐ Disabled families (to the extent those families are not exempt via a reasonable accommodation) ☐Other - another specifically defined target population or populations.
-The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. ☐The MTW activity applies to all tenant-based units. ☐The MTW activity applies to all properties with project-based vouchers. ☐ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
-The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity has the following cost implications: □ Neutral □Increased revenue □Decreased revenue □Increased expenditures ⊠Decreased expenditures The implementation timeline for the initiative is: Full implementation would be delayed because the AHA would first expire applicants on its wait lists before allowing owners to refer.
-Also, the AHA will need to gather and review the documentation from the owner.
+ACTIVITY 2022-13: Allow Owner Referrals Under Project-Based Voucher Program ⊠all family types □only to selected family types Please select the family types subject to this MTW activity: □Non-elderly, non-disabled families □Elderly families □Disabled families (to the extent those families are not exempt via a reasonable accommodation) □Other - another specifically defined target population or populations.
+The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. □The MTW activity applies to all tenant-based units. ☐ The MTW activity applies to all properties with project-based vouchers. ☐The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity has the following cost implications: □ Neutral □Increased revenue □ Decreased revenue □Increased expenditures ☑Decreased expenditures The implementation timeline for the initiative is: waiting on HUD for activity approval.
+See revised implementation timeline below.
 This MTW activity does require an impact analysis.
 Please see Owner Referral Impact Analysis.
 This MTW activity does not require a hardship policy.
-See Section H for a copy of all comments received at the public hearing along with the MTW agency's description of how the comments were considered
+Comments received at the public hearing for the Agency-Specific waiver and the agency's description of how the comments were considered will be inserted after public hearing.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+The implementation timeline for the initiative is being revised slightly.
+Full implementation would be delayed because the AHA would first expire applicants on its wait lists before allowing owners to refer except in the case of CES use.
+In this case, the AHA must outreach to all families on the PBV-SR, PBV-F0-2, or PBV-F3up wait lists, as appropriate for the type of unit being filled, to tell applicants of the opportunity of new PBV units and explain how to get evaluated for CES placement at most once a year.
+Also, the AHA will need to gather and review the documentation from the owner.